Mesothelioma Statistics

 Mesothelioma Incidence by Age

-CDC data from 2022 shows 31% of people are diagnosed with mesothelioma after age 80.
-Only 20% of people develop the disease between the ages of 75-79.
-About 4% of cases are among people between the ages of 35-49.
+CDC data from 2021 showed 33% of people diagnosed with mesothelioma were 80 or older.
+People between the ages of 75-79 made up 19% of new cases in 2021.
+About 4% of cases were among people between the ages of 35-49.

 The latency period is generally shorter for peritoneal mesothelioma than for pleural mesothelioma.
 Most people diagnosed with peritoneal and pleural mesothelioma are about 51 and 67 years old, respectively.